yunathan51/smiles/README.md

 ## **Issues**

-- **International Flights:** Queries for flights outside Brazil currently do not work.
+- **International Flights:** Queries for flights outside Brazil currently do not work, probably related to how the JSON is processed.
 This will be addressed when time permits.
 - **API Stability:** The Smiles API is pretty unstable.
 If you don't get any results, visit [Smiles](https://www.smiles.com.br/home) and search for flights manually.
 If the page is blank except for the header, the API is down.
 - **Deployment:** Not working properly when deployed.
 ## **Additional Information**